-- Community demand for home-based care has risen significantly post-pandemic. - Outpatient capacity we are delivering up to 110% of pre-pandemic first outpatient appointments.
-Despite this, the number of patients waiting for treatment continues to grow. - Diagnostic capacity we have been very successful in reducing long waits for diagnostic tests, particularly complex imaging.
-Further capacity is required in Endoscopy, and MRI. - Beds we are consistently using in the region of 120 escalation beds (90 at Colchester, 30 at Ipswich), the equivalent of over four extra wards.
-Our substantive staffing model does not include these additional beds. - Theatres theatre utilisation is significantly higher than pre-pandemic levels but is not yet consistently at the 85% national goal.
+Community: Demand for home-based care has risen significantly post-pandemic.

+Outpatient capacity: We are delivering up to 110% of pre-pandemic first outpatient appointments.
+Despite this, the number of patients waiting for treatment continues to grow.

+Diagnostic capacity: We have been very successful in reducing long waits for diagnostic tests, particularly complex imaging.
+Further capacity is required in Endoscopy, and MRI.

+Beds: We are consistently using in the region of 120 escalation beds (90 at Colchester, 30 at Ipswich), the equivalent of over four extra wards.
+Our substantive staffing model does not include these additional beds.

+Theatres: Theatre utilisation is significantly higher than pre-pandemic levels but is not yet consistently at the 85% national goal.
 Further theatre and post-operative capacity will support reduction in long waits for treatment.
 There is further opportunity to increase the proportion of procedures carried out in outpatient clinics and as day-cases.

 We have secured investment in capacity to meet some of these challenges, which we must use effectively.
 This includes our new emergency department, urgent treatment centre and elective surgery hub at Ipswich Hospital, and the Essex and Suffolk elective orthopaedic centre in the new Dame Clare Marx building at Colchester Hospital, and new endoscopy facilities.
-We must also continue to innovate and to adapt our model of care to meet the needs of our population, including collaboration with partners organisations in our Integrated Care System and beyond.
+We must also continue to innovate and to adapt our model of care to meet the needs of our population, including collaboration with partner organisations in our Integrated Care System and beyond.